-- (a) who are required by the appointing authority to dedicate space in their homes for the purpose of conducting State business, and have telephones in their homes, the numbers of which are provided to the public for the purposes of conducting State business, and - (b) shall, effective with the first full payroll period in July 2001, receive an allowance of \$65.00 per pay period while so assigned.
+(a) who are required by the appointing authority to dedicate space in their homes for the purpose of conducting State business, and have telephones in their homes, the numbers of which are provided to the public for the purpose of conducting State business, and provided to the public for the purpose of conducting State business, and (b) shall effective with the first full payroll period in July 2001, receive an allowance of \$65.00 per pay period while so assigned.
 This allowance shall be in addition to their base pay and shall be considered full compensation for all costs and inconveniences incurred as a result of maintaining offices at home in accordance with the above provisions.